-Over the last few months I've been writing this article your feedback has been tremendous.
+Over the last few months I've been writing this article, your feedback has been tremendous.
 Some people like it, others hate it.
 But at least some of you are reading it.
-The problem is, not enough are actually doing anything to improve your health.
+The problem is, not enough are doing anything to improve your health.

-I've decided that to motivate you I'm going to have you perform a couple of simple tests.
+I've decided that to motivate you, I will have you perform a couple of simple tests.
 Tests you can do, right now, with a friend if you like, to see what kind of shape you're in.

 Get a measuring tape or some string and a ruler.
 Place the measuring tape or string snugly around your waist.
 What is the measurement?

 The amount of abdominal fat you have is a predictor of your risk for developing heart disease, hypertension or type 2 diabetes.
 Your risk increases if your waist measurement is over 40 inches in men and over 35 inches in women.
 Increased waist circumference can be a marker for increased risk even in persons of normal weight.
 Is your waist circumference on the larger size?
 Then make plans NOW to start a fitness program.

 Another test you can do is called Body Mass Index or BMI.
 A team of British researchers studied 7,700 men for 15 years to determine what constitutes the perfect balance.
 Remind me to become a British researcher; that sounds like an easy job!

 The formula calculates your weight-to-height ratio.
 It is a measure of general fitness and health.
 The goal is to have the ratio, or Body Mass Index (BMI) equal about 22, although it should be noted that anything under 25 (and over 18) is considered healthy.

 What those British researchers found was that the lowest combined rate of heart disease, diabetes, strokes, and even death occurred in men whose BMI was between 20 and 23.9.
 Once your BMI gets higher than that, disease and death rates start rising about 10 percent per index point - or about every six to eight pounds for most people (depending on height).